home battery backup

 Some people don’t need/want a battery that will run everything in their home.

-Let’s say you are mostly concerned with making sure your refrigerator, sump pump, some lights/electric outlets keep running when the lights go out.
+Let’s say you are mostly concerned with making sure your refrigerator, sump pump, and some lights/electric outlets keep running when the lights go out.

 In this case, you can get away with a smaller, less expensive battery.
 You would not be able to run your AC or charge your electric car or run your clothes dryer.
 But you’d at least have the essentials covered to hold you over until your area has power again!